HarirFahem/SpreadSheet/README.md

 ![Image](/word.png)

-To start with, we designed textedit window in the followinf form( we added a menu bar, the we add tool bars and the text edit):
+To start with, we designed textedit window in the following form( we added a menu bar, then we add tool bars and the text edit):

 ![Image](/1.png)